heistp/irtt/doc/irtt.md

 you like "lag" as an excuse).
 As of this writing, many broadband connections are well past the point of diminishing returns when it comes to throughput, yet that's what we continue to take as the primary measure of Internet performance.
-This is analogous to car buyers making top speed their first priority.
+This is analogous to ordinary car buyers making top speed their first priority.

 # SEE ALSO